 Immediate source of acquisition

-Records transferred from Mount St. Joseph Centre to the Congregation of the Sisters of St. Joseph in Canada Archives - Hamilton site, and then to the main archives.
+Records transferred from the Sisters to the Congregation of the Sisters of St. Joseph in Canada Archives - Hamilton site, and then to the main archives.

 Order was imposed on the series.

 Script of material

 The records are stored off-site in London, Ontario.